 Unlike conventional air guns, this one shoots relatively quieter.
 So, even if you practice shooting in the backyard, it will not disturb the neighbor.

-One of the most selling points of this pneumatic gun is that you can shoot 30 pellets at once.
-So, no frequent reloading once you have this.
-As far as pest controlling goes, 30 chances will be more than enough.
+As far as pest control goes, 30 chances will be more than enough.
 Ideal for plinking and target shooting as well.
 Thanks to its 2000 PSI pressure gauge, that makes 30 shots per fill happen.

-As far as the durability goes, the gun spots an all-weather synthetic stock that you can rely on regardless of the weather conditions and elements.
+As far as the durability goes, the airgun spots an all-weather synthetic stock that you can rely on regardless of the weather conditions and elements.
 In addition, the steel breech seems solid as well.

 Comes with a fiber optic rear sight with fiber optic front sight, you can get a clear visual on targets and shoot without compromising much with the accuracy.
 Furthermore, you can mount a third-party, more advanced scope and other accessories on its dovetail rail without any issues.